tpaau-17DB/libprettylogger/README.md

 # libprettylogger
-A Rust logger library, a rewrite of an older C++ version of logger
+A Rust logger library, focused on stability and customizability.